Skip to Content

 Edible Flowers – Chive Flowers

 Chive blossoms have a mild onion flavor, making them an excellent garnish for savory dishes.
-They are the perfect addition salads, omelets, or as a flavorful addition to compound butter.
+They are the perfect addition to salads, omelets, or compound butter.

-Dandelions are a common backyard edible with a slightly bitter taste.
-You can add them to salads and to make dandelion wine.
-Dandelion petals are also fried to create a unique, crispy snack.
+Dandelions are an ordinary backyard edible with a slightly bitter taste.
+You can add them to salads or make into dandelion wine.
+Dandelion petals can also be fried to create a unique, crispy snack.

 Elderflowers have a delicate, floral flavor and are used to make elderflower cordial, syrups, and sparkling beverages like elderflower champagne.
-They are also popular in fritters and desserts.
+They are also popular in cakes and desserts.

 Lavender is used in culinary applications to infuse dishes with a subtle floral flavor and is known for its fragrant, calming scent.